Nutrition

 5. Rye Bread

-Rye bread is made specifically from rye wheat.
-This is different from the wheat grain used in sprouted or wholegrain bread, giving it a slightly different nutritional profile and a unique tangy flavor.
+Rye bread is made specifically from rye.
+This is a cereal grain distinct from wheat used in sprouted or wholegrain bread, giving it a slightly different nutritional profile and a unique tangy flavor.
+Many rye loaves are wheat-rye blends, so for more fiber, choose products that list wholegrain rye first and be cautious with “light rye,” which is often mostly refined wheat flour.

 As highlighted by sources like Glycemic Index Research and GI News at the University of Sydney, rye bread also tends to have a lower glycemic index than whole wheat or other types of bread.
-This makes it a better choice for diabetics, but it is not appropriate for those on a gluten-free diet.
+This can make it a helpful option for some people managing blood sugar, but it is not appropriate for a gluten-free diet.

-Rye Bread Nutritional Overview (average per 1 slice):
+Oroweat Jewish Rye Bread Nutritional Overview (per 32-gram slice):

 Rye is one of the healthiest breads.